 The 90th Ave redesign is a traffic safety improvement project, intended to reduce the number of speeding cars on the street and make it more safe to walk and bike in the neighborhood.
 This project is part of the city’s 2014 5-year Paving Plan and the East Oakland Planning for Paving initiative.

 Curb ramps and crosswalks have been upgraded to meet accessibility standards.
 The bollards in the medians and at crosswalks create safe refuges for pedestrians crossing the street, allowing them to more easily see and be seen by cars.

 This project is not affiliated with the BRT construction on International, and the redesign will not disrupt AC Transit service (Line 90) on the corridor.

-This project was designed in close collaboration with the Scraper Bikes Team, who have advocated for a safe place to bike in East Oakland.
+This project was designed in close collaboration with the Scraper Bikes Team members, who have advocated for a safe place to bike in East Oakland.
 The new center turn lane on 90th Ave will be filled in the coming months with a Scraper Bike mural design and function as a multi-use lane.

 Improvements on 90th Ave include:

 - Travel Lane Reduction

 - Far-side bus stops for increased transit efficiency